niteshwadhwa/Krrish-v-s-Kaal/README.md

 https://www.youtube.com/watch?v=Luvl_4FRWSQ

 For using it on desktop:

 Step 1: Download Krish v/s Kaal Zip Folder, Unzip it.
 Step 2: Setup Greenfoot.
-Step 3: Double click on file name project.
+Step 3: Double click on file named project with greenfoot signon it.

 Cheers :)